JS3 block viewer

 💡 Network latency is travel time.

 Why is latency a problem?
 Because it means we need to wait for our data.
-But our program can only do one thing at a time - if we stopped our program to wait for data, then we wouldn’t be able to do anything else.
+But our program can only do one thing at a time.
+If we stopped our program to wait for data, then we wouldn’t be able to do anything else (like show the rest of the page, or respond to a user clicking in the page).
 We need to handle this time problem.

 Programming often involves time problems, and latency is just one of them.